Toxaris/adserver-prototype/README.md

 The first build can take some time because stack will download and compile all dependencies.
 Later builds will be faster.

+## How to run automated tests

+  * Run `stack test` in the top-level directory of the repository.